eqlabs/pathfinder/README.md

 ### Network Selection

-The StarkNet network can be selected with the `--network` configuration option.
+The Starknet network can be selected with the `--network` configuration option.

 If `--network` is not specified, network selection will default to match your Ethereum endpoint:

-- StarkNet mainnet for Ethereum mainnet,
+- Starknet mainnet for Ethereum mainnet,
-- StarkNet testnet for Ethereum Goerli
+- Starknet testnet for Ethereum Goerli

 #### Custom networks & gateway proxies

 You can specify a custom network with `--network custom` and specifying the `--gateway-url`, `feeder-gateway-url` and `chain-id` options.
 Note that `chain-id` should be specified as text e.g. `SN_GOERLI`.

-This can be used to interact with a custom StarkNet gateway, or to use a gateway proxy.
+This can be used to interact with a custom Starknet gateway, or to use a gateway proxy.

 ## JSON-RPC API

-You can interact with StarkNet using the JSON-RPC API.
-Pathfinder supports the official StarkNet RPC API and in addition supplements this with its own pathfinder specific extensions such as `pathfinder_getProof`.
+You can interact with Starknet using the JSON-RPC API.
+Pathfinder supports the official Starknet RPC API and in addition supplements this with its own pathfinder specific extensions such as `pathfinder_getProof`.

-Currently pathfinder supports both `v0.2.1` and `v0.3.0` versions of the StarkNet JSON-RPC specification. `v0.1` is not supported anymore.
+Currently pathfinder supports both `v0.2.1` and `v0.3.0` versions of the Starknet JSON-RPC specification. `v0.1` is not supported anymore.
 The `path` of the URL used to access the JSON-RPC server determines which version of the API is served:

 - the `v0.2.1` API is exposed on the `/` and `/rpc/v0.2` paths
 - the `v0.3.0` API is exposed on the `/rpc/v0.3` path
 - the pathfinder extension API is exposed on `/rpc/pathfinder/v0.1`

-Note that the pathfinder extension is versioned separately from the StarkNet specification itself.
+Note that the pathfinder extension is versioned separately from the Starknet specification itself.

 ### API `v0.2.1`